How to Write Great Article Titles: Proven Tips, 7 Popular Headlines & More

 Identify the problem that your content is solving, then simply work backwards from there to discover your article title.

 Have a post on the best way to lay wood flooring?
 "How to Lay Wood Flooring Like an Absolute Pro."

 In general, these headlines work best for tutorial type content.

 The so-called "curiosity gap" is the space between what we know (or think we know) and what we want to know.
-You can leverage this in your article titles by formulating a question headline.
+You can leverage this in your article's title by formulating a question headline.

-Invite your readers to engage with your content simply by putting a question mark at the end.
+Invite your readers to engage with your content simply by putting a question mark at the end of your article title.

 "Can Investing Young Really Mean You'll Grow Old Rich?"

 Nothing like a bit of juicy drama to get people clicking.
 They say all publicity is good publicity, and sometimes that's true.
 By creating a controversial headline you are inviting the readers that agree with you to come be part of a like-minded community.

 The readers that don't agree with you?
 Chances are they'll be tempted to click too, either to leave their two cents in the comments or see just how crazy you are.

 Think along the lines of, "Why Vegans are Ruining the World and You Should Eat More Meat", and "10 Reasons Why Men are More Likely to Cheat Than Women."